auoie/twitch-vods/NOTES.md

 - Make a way to evict the gzipped bytes every 60 days.
 Decide whether I should keep the recording or not.
 - Return VOD to VODs list if it is still live using the GraphQL client to check.
   Alternatively, when a live vod is fetched, check if it's in the old vod queue.
 If it's there, remove it from the old vod queue.
 - About 1 percent of public streams fail to fetch.
-Add a parameter to control how many fetches to try before quitting.
+  This is because the start time in the hls url is one second before the start time reported by the graphql api.

 - When I turn on my VPN and turn if off, the Twitch GQL requests work but the cloudfront requests don't work.
   I should try to understand why and fix it.